 That was a bittersweet moment for me.

 On one hand, I was grateful that she felt comfortable enough to share her feelings with me.
-On the other hand, I felt a certain pain that it took me so long to tell her the words she so longed to hear.
+On the other hand, I felt a certain pain that it had taken me so long to tell her the words she so longed to hear.